kkav004/README/README.md

 If you have thoughts on either, that might make a good topic to include in a one-on-one.

+## My quirks
+_Quirk: Noun (plural quirks), an unusual habit or type of behaviour, or something that is strange and unexpected._

+  * I am big on using openness and vulnerability when building trust and empathy within the team.
+I encourage all my team members to watch Brené Brown's TEDxHouston talk (https://www.ted.com/talks/brene_brown_on_vulnerability).
+This is my favourite TED talk of all time.
+That's why I'm including this section into my README.

+  * I am also a big believer in growth mindset popularised by Carol Dweck (https://www.amazon.com/Mindset-Psychology-Carol-S-Dweck/dp/0345472322).
+I value progress over perfection and attitude over experience.

+  * I am an introvert.
+I prefer listening over talking.
+I can be quiet when surrounded by many people and can easily be perceived as "boring" at social events unless I make conscious effort to say something relevant and non-trivial.
+Even then, it's often too late and the conversation has moved on to a different topic :) Which brings my next quirk.

+  * Sometimes I tend to take time thinking before saying something which results in uncomfortably long pauses in our conversations.
+Same with writing.
+I feel like it's taking me way too much time to write this README :)

+  * I think of myself as humble but sometimes I come across as pretentious.
+I still have not figured out why… Please let me know if you've got an idea why.

+  * I can get easily addicted and obsessed with computer games.
+I can't play for an hour "to relax" and forget about a game.
+As a result, I avoid playing them altogether.
+I can get easily obsessed with work which negatively affects my work-life balance and health.
+I often "forget" to go to sleep on time.
+This results in loss of productivity during the next day.

+  * I am originally from Belarus and believe some of my quirks are to do with the cultural differences.
+For example, politeness does not come to me naturally.
+It takes a mental effort and feels a little bit awkward to express gratitude and appreciation on regular basis.

 ## Sources
 Finally, a big thank you to all the wonderful managers who publicly shared their own readmes which I used when composing this README.
 You are awesome!